sabaat/desql-artifacts/README.md

 - Python3
 - Ports 4040 and 8080 available for DeSQL UI and Vanilla Spark UI, respectively.

+## Warning: Results Reproducibility Disclaimer

+Please be aware that the results reproduced here are **not** indicative of the actual overhead comparisons between DeSQL and Vanilla Spark as reported in the research paper.
+The reported findings in the paper were derived from a 12-node cluster, comprising 1 name node and 11 data nodes, where each node was equipped with a minimum of 8 cores at 3.10 GHz CPU, 48GB Memory, and 4TB disk space.
+Collectively, the cluster utilized 104 cores, 53TB of storage, and 576GB of memory.

+In contrast, the reproducibility exercises in this documentation have been conducted in a local mode, using a small dataset.
+These exercises intend to demonstrate DeSQL's functionality and not to benchmark performance.
+The fluctuations observed in the reproducibility graphs reflect the initialization and execution times inherent to Spark jobs, rather than the processing time related to data size.
+Since the demonstration uses a sample dataset with significantly fewer rows, the majority of the time measured may correspond to Spark's startup and operation rather than the processing time differential with and without DeSQL.

+For a more accurate comparison that reflects the operational overhead of DeSQL versus Vanilla Spark, one would need to replicate the computational environment and dataset size as described in the original research.

 ## 2. Creating the Docker Image

 ### Clone the Repository